56dot1/MIni_project/README.md

 ## (4) Place the order to the limited items (15%)

 In the last part of Project 01, we will simulate a competitive environment (first-come first-serve manner) that allows you to place orders to items of limited quotas.
-This project can be treated as a practice for 11-11 (or any other festival after).

-We will release our limited items (of a specific quota) on **specific dates** (Nov 1, 3, 5, 6, 7) and **specific time interval** (23:00-23:10).
+We will release our limited items (of a specific quota) on **specific dates** TBA and **specific time interval** TBA.
 - The name of the limited items will be released later;
 - The limit item will appear on the CDS Shop at a random timestamp in that interval;
 - Everyone only allows to place one order per limited item.